vladoshub/xr-gate/README.md

 Experimental open-source XR pipeline for **AR glasses**, designed both for low-level AR/XR research and for launching real VR/XR games and applications with spatial tracking and controller input.

-XR Tracking turns XREAL Ultra into a hackable runtime platform: it captures stereo grayscale video and IMU data, synchronizes the streams, runs 6DoF/3DoF tracking and perception backends, performs ML-based hand tracking, emulates VR controllers from hand poses and physical input devices, and exposes the result to SteamVR/OpenVR, Monado/OpenXR, and standalone tools.
+XR Tracking support XREAL Ultra: it captures stereo grayscale video and IMU data, synchronizes the streams, runs 6DoF/3DoF tracking and perception backends, performs ML-based hand tracking, emulates VR controllers from hand poses and physical input devices, and exposes the result to SteamVR/OpenVR, Monado/OpenXR, and standalone tools.

 The goal is to keep the project useful in two directions at once: